-Working as a member of the Xerces Society's Endangered Species team and reporting to the Endangered Species Senior Conservation Biologist—Western Monarch Lead, the Monarch Overwintering Specialist will coordinate with land managers to conduct site visits and then develop and facilitate implementation of management plans to benefit overwintering monarch habitat.
-This position will also provide restoration-focused technical assistance to partners and other stakeholders, lead trainings and field days, and assist with other western monarch tasks, as assigned.
+Working as a member of the Xerces Society's Endangered Species team and reporting to the Endangered Species Senior Conservation Biologist—Western Monarch Lead, the Monarch Overwintering Specialist will work with land managers to conduct site visits and then develop and facilitate implementation of management plans to benefit overwintering monarch habitat.
+This position will also provide restoration-focused technical assistance to partners and other stakeholders, lead trainings and field days, and assist with the Western Monarch Count and other tasks, as assigned.

-You will work closely with other Xerces western monarch staff including the Endangered Species Conservation Biologist—Western Monarch Community Science position, state and federal land managers, private landowners, community scientists, and other local partners including NGOs and tribes.
-This position requires the candidate to work from a home office, and applicants should be sure they are able to accommodate work from home.
+This position will be based in a home office, and work closely with other Xerces western monarch staff including the Western Monarch Community Science position, the Western Monarch Lead, and fellow Monarch Overwintering Specialist position, state and federal land managers, private landowners, resource conservation districts, community scientists, and other local partners including NGOs and tribes.

 ESSENTIAL JOB FUNCTIONS AND RESPONSIBILITIES:

-Working as a team with the Xerces Society Endangered Species staff, the Monarch Overwintering Specialist will:
+Working as a team with the Xerces Society Endangered Species staff, the Monarch Overwintering Restoration position will:

 TERMS: The Xerces Society is an at-will employer.
 Nothing in this job description restricts management's right to assign or reassign duties and responsibilities to this job at any time.
 In compliance with federal law, all persons hired will be required to verify identity and eligibility to work in the United States and to complete the required employment eligibility verification form upon hire.